-Graduates with an undergraduate engineering degree from an International University and graduates with an engineering related undergraduate science degree must apply for an assessment by the Engineers Nova Scotia Board of Examiners.
+Graduates with an undergraduate engineering degree that is not a CEAB degree and does not fall within a Mutal Recognition Agreement (MRA) must apply for an assessment by the Engineers Nova Scotia Board of Examiners.

 The application for assessment can be accessed through our online application portal.
 Applicants that meet the criteria outlined above must complete the Assessment application type.

 All documents included within the application package must be officially translated to English.
 Applicants should not submit documents by email unless directed to do so specifically by Registration staff.

 - Completed online application, submitted through the online application portal

 - Payment of the application fee, fees can be found on the Fees page

 - Degree/diploma certificate(s) for any degrees or diplomas completed